 The Results: I hardly need to tell you that these are good.
 If you are a maple walnut lover, you already know that these are good!
 I had concerns early on that the consistency of the oil would effect the crispness of the biscotti.
 But it didn’t do so at all.
 In fact, out of all the low carb, gluten free biscotti I’ve made thus far, these were the easiest to cut into slices and held together beautifully.
 And the flavour is perfect.
 They are great on their own, without the drizzled glaze, but let’s face it, the drizzle makes them that much more tempting.

-In a large bowl, whisk together almond flour, granulated erythritol, Stevia in the Raw and xanthan gum.
+- In a large bowl, whisk together almond flour, sweetener, baking powder, and xanthan gum.
 In a medium bowl, stir together walnut oil, egg, and maple extract.
 Add walnut oil mixture to almond flour mixture and stir until dough comes together.
 Stir in walnut baking pieces.